UTDNebula/website/docs/maintainers/project-setup.md

 ---
 title: 'Project Setup'
-description: 'How to set up a new Project Nebula codebase.'
+description: 'How to set up a new Nebula Labs codebase.'
 ---

 # TL;DR